 A study of the research and theory in the psychology of learning, cognition, and motivation; factors that impact learning, and application of learning strategies.
 Theoretical models of strategic learning, cognition, and motivation serve as the conceptual basis for the introduction of college-level student academic strategies.
 Students use assessment instruments (e.g., learning inventories) to help them identify their own strengths and weaknesses as strategic learners.
-Students are expected to integrate and apply the learning skills discussed across their own academic programs and become effective and efficient learners.
+Students are ultimately expected to integrate and apply the learning skills discussed across their own academic programs and become effective and efficient learners.
 Students developing these skills should be able to continually draw from the theoretical models they have learned.
 It is a required course for first-year-in-college students seeking to transfer to a four-year university.
-Lecture Hrs. = 2, Lab Hrs. = 0

-EDUC 1301 Ω - Introduction to the Teaching Profession
+EDUC 1301Ω - Introduction to the Teaching Profession

 An enriched, integrated pre-service course with content experience that provides the student with an introduction to and analysis of the culture of schooling and classrooms.
 The course includes a minimum of 16 contact hours of field observation in P-12 classrooms and aligns with the State Board of Educator Certification Pedagogy and Professional Responsibilities standards.
-Prerequisite: ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 2